We all became acutely aware of our patience levels the past few years and one massive contributing factor: dealing with face mask issues.

 If you can say that three times fast with a mask and glasses, you’re probably well on your way to fogging up.

 Fogging happens because of simple science.
-Hot air hits the cold surface of your glasses, and condensation forms.
+Hot air hits the cold surface of your glasses and condensation forms.
 The moisture in the air turns to liquid on the surface of your glasses and forms droplets.
 The droplets then need to be removed.

-Why Do Face Masks Fog?
+How Do Face Masks Create Fog?

 Wearing a face mask creates the perfect storm scenario for glasses to fog repeatedly.
 Unless you’re working in a climate-controlled 98.6-degree environment, the surface of your glasses is likely going to be colder than your own hot breath.